emissary-ingress/emissary/docs/dev-guide/service-preview.md

     ...
     ```

-    This will insure that the backend service will return a quote of "Service Preview rocks" every time.
+    This will insure that your backend service will return a quote of "Service Preview rocks" every time.

 ### Rebuild the Container